toradex/meta-toradex-security/README-k3.md

 Also, the VPP pin from the SoC requires 1.8v while programming OTP eFuses and should be floating when not programming.
 That means the hardware needs to be designed in a way that the state of the VPP pin can be controlled by the OTP Key Writer firmware (e.g. via GPIO pin).

+The [OTP Keywriter Tutorial](https://dev.ti.com/tirex/explore/node?node=A__AagJ-8QGXM582KzTgxFZbA__AM62-ACADEMY__uiYMDcq__LATEST) provided by TI might help to understand how to implement the OTP KeyWriter software.

-Documentation and sample code are provided by Texas Instruments, but only under NDA.
-So it is recommended to get in touch with a TI Sales representative to get access to it.
+Additional documentation and sample code are provided by Texas Instruments, but only under NDA.
+It is recommended to get in touch with a TI Sales representative to get access to it.